pallets/click/docs/python3.rst

     some situations where this can break.
 The most common one is SSH connections to machines with different locales.

-    Misconfigured environments can currently cause a wide range of unicode problems on Python 3 due to the lack of support for roundtripping surrogate escapes.
+    Misconfigured environments can currently cause a wide range of Unicode problems on Python 3 due to the lack of support for roundtripping surrogate escapes.
 This will not be fixed in click itself!